 Contributions - The SJRPP Plan's funding policy provides for biweekly employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate assets to pay benefits when due.
-In fiscal years 2021 and 2020, SJRPP plan members were required to contribute 4% of their annual covered salary.
-SJRPP did not make any employer contributions in fiscal year 2021.
-In fiscal year 2020, SJRPP employer's contribution to the SJRPP Plan was \$13,307 (2,845.69%).
+In fiscal years 2022 and 2021, SJRPP plan members were required to contribute 4% of their annual covered salary.
+SJRPP made employer contributions of \$6,900 (2,323.23%) in fiscal year 2022 and did not make any employer contributions in fiscal year 2021.

-Net Pension Liability - SJRPP's net pension liability at September 30, 2021 and September 30, 2020 was measured based on an actuarial valuation as of September 30, 2020 and September 30, 2019, respectively.
+Net Pension Liability - SJRPP's net pension liability (asset) at September 30, 2022 and September 30, 2021 was measured based on an actuarial valuation as of September 30, 2021 and September 30, 2020, respectively.